SEO FAQs For Bloggers – Ace The Optimization Process

 What are image alt-texts?

-Alt-texts are the descriptions of your images for the search engines, for people or browsers that can’t view the pictures.
+Alt-texts are the descriptions of your images for the search engines and for people or browsers that can’t view the pictures.

 What is the best appropriate size of images to be used in blogs?